mbilbille/dmak/README.md

 *For the sake of simplicity, "Draw Me A Kanji" is shortened to dmak*

 ## Usage
-Using dmak.js is easy, a lot more easier than writing kanjis, trust me!
+Using dmak.js is easy, a lot easier than writing kanjis, trust me!

 **Prerequisite**
 To simplify all the work with SVG, we use the cool JavaScript library *Raphaël* ➲ [Download](http://github.com/DmitryBaranovskiy/raphael/raw/master/raphael-min.js)